h-munakata/Lighthouse-Wrapper-for-Audio-Moment-Retrieval/clotho-moment_generetor/README.md

     ```bash
     pip install -r ../requirements.txt
     ```
+2. Install ffmpeg.
-1. Download Clotho and Walking Tour datasets.
+3. Download Clotho and Walking Tour datasets.
-2. Set the path to the downloaded datasets and the save directory in "config.yaml".
+4. Set the path to the downloaded datasets and the save directory in "config.yaml".
-3. Run the following command to generate Clotho-Moments:
+5. Run the following command to generate Clotho-Moments:
     ```bash
     python 1_collect_data.py
     python 2_covert_bg.py